insyirahazman/Customer-Churn-and-Monthly-Spend-Prediction/README.md

 2) Robust evaluation and thresholding
 	- Use cross-validation with stratification (StratifiedKFold) to get stable performance estimates.
 	- Calibrate predicted probabilities (CalibratedClassifierCV) if probability estimates are used for thresholding.
-	- Tune decision thresholds for business KPIs (maximize recall at a minimum precision, or balance cost-sensitive metrics).

 3) Feature engineering and validation
 	- Add interaction features, temporal features from `signup_date`, and aggregated session metrics.